kljp/GraTe/README.md

 # SURF
-## BFS Direction-Optimizer utilizing tendency of workload on GPUs
+## BFS Direction-Optimizer utilizing workload state of frontiers on GPUs.
 ---
+SURF is abbreviation of 'switching direction upon recent workload state'.

 This project aims to support a high performance breadth-first graph traversal on GPUs.

 ---